Snehaldb/Decision-Tree-Classifier/README.md

 # Decision-Tree-Classifier
-Implemented Decision tree classifier in python using playtennis dataset.
+Implemented Decision tree classifier in python
+Created a decision stump on playtennis dataset.